awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 UltraWarm has a few important prerequisites:
 + UltraWarm requires OpenSearch or Elasticsearch 6\.8 or higher\.
 + To use warm storage, domains must have [dedicated master nodes](managedomains-dedicatedmasternodes.md)\.
-+ If your domain uses a T2 or T3 instance type for your data nodes, you can't use warm storage\.
++ If your domain uses a T2 or T3 instance type for your data nodes, you cannot use warm storage\.
++ If your index uses [approximate k\-NN](https://opensearch.org/docs/latest/search-plugins/knn/approximate-knn/) \(`"index.knn": true`\), you can't move it to warm storage\.
 + If the domain uses [fine\-grained access control](fgac.md), users must be mapped to the `ultrawarm_manager` role in OpenSearch Dashboards to make UltraWarm API calls\.

 **Note**